Biomaker/Gametophyte-Fern-photography-2018/CostingToCopySystem.md

 ## Hardware for the optics

-Canon 5d MkII camera body (£1200 several years ago from DigitalRev)<br>
+10X Mitutoyo Plan Apo Infinity Corrected Long WD Objective - this can be borrowed and is most likely to be found in the materials science or engineering department of your University.
+Biologist, in general do not have these, as they are designed for bright field examination of the surface of a subject, rather than for looking through a subject.

+DSLR body - It is likely that you can borrow one of these from someone in your department.
+I use a Canon, and the adapters that I list below assume that the body is a Canon.

+There are many different ways to connect the Camera body to the microscope objective, but this is one of the cheaper and most effective ways:

-Olympus Zuiko 200mm prime lens (available used only, as it is about 30 years old - about £70 on ebay)<br>
+Olympus Zuiko 200mm prime lens - probably has to be bought second hand, costs about £80 on ebay.

+Also from ebay:

 Lens Mount Adapter for Olympus OM Lens to Canon EF-Mount (about £20)<br>
 M26X0.706 Mitutoyo microscope female thread to M55mm 55X0.75 adapter micrography (£11.48 on ebay)<br>
-Two UV filters (55mm) with the glass removed as an extension to accommodate the long thread of the objective.<br>
+Two UV filters (55mm) with the glass removed as an extension to accommodate the long thread of the objective.
+(About £10 each)<br>

-10X Mitutoyo Plan Apo Infinity Corrected Long WD Objective (From Mitutoyo: £677.16)<br>
-Canon MP-E lens for magnifications under x5.
+##Hardware for the focus block

 The focus block, on which the camera rests, is a block from a Nikon Optiphot or Labophot microscope.
+This may be got free from a University department if they have old microscope to throw away.
+People in the engineering department here have told me that this is generally the case fromo time to time.

+The base must be heavy and solid, and I use an off-cut of worktop.
+This can be got free from a carpenter or kitchen fitter.

+##Electronics for the focus block

+These will almost certainly have to be bought, unless you can borrow bits.

-The stepper motor is an RS Pro Hybrid Stepper Motor 0.9°, 44 Ncm, 2.8 V, 1.68 A, 4-wire motor, which was bought from http://uk.rs-online.com/.
-I intentionally brought quite a beefy motor in the hope that it would be less likely to burn out.
-It is also very square in the body, which helps to brace it against the board.
+RS Pro Hybrid Stepper Motor 0.9°, 44 Ncm, 2.8 V, 1.68 A, 4-wire motor, which was bought from http://uk.rs-online.com/.
+(About £28)

-Below is a close-up view of the gearing.
-The gear wheels were bought from http://www.maplin.co.uk/ and then the centres were drilled out or cut out with a hacksaw blade.
-The plastic gears were very soft, and easy to cut.
+Plastic gears (About £5)

-Big Easy Driver
+Big Easy Driver (About £18)